ocxtal/ge/README.md

 * `PATTERN` to search with **git grep**.
 Can be a regular expression (See the `--mode` option for the details).

-Some options controls the range to extract with grep:
+Some options control the range to extract with grep:

 * `--after-context=N` adds N lines after matches
 * `--before-context=N` adds N lines before matches